raelovejoy/raelog/_posts/2025-12-14-on-universal-coherence.md

 ---
 layout: post
 title: "On universal coherence"
+summary: a working lens for patterns across systems
 ---

 I will often use the phrase **"universal coherence"** across this site, and outside of it, so I might as well introduce it.